fshafiee/laravel-once/README.md

   />
 </p>

-This package allows defering tasks to the end of the request.
-It also rolls up identical tasks so that they are processed only once.
+This package allows deferring tasks to the end of the request.
+It also rolls up identical tasks so that they are processed only once per request or desired time window.

 ## Getting Started
 ### Installing the package